woodcox/primitive-jekyll/README.md

           ├─── init.js
           └─── vendor
 ```

+Now you can begin modifying variables in `variables.scss`.
+This file will define your colors, typography, sizes, breakpoints, buttons, borders, and more.
+Define all your variables here to keep your project organized.

+You can view `dist/test.html` or `docs/template.html` to see some example elements as you make changes.

 This gem offers some *main* layouts that can be used/edited:
 - The `_layouts/default.html`, is the skeleton of the pages, where header,footer, assets are called.
 It should be used in most of the other layouts,